 When you arrive at your cabin, do NOT be disappointed if your luggage has not arrived.
 Cabin stewards and other onboard personnel will be loading luggage and distributing it to cabins throughout the entire day, sometimes even after the ship has sailed.

-Once your luggage does arrive (and it will probably not all arrive at the same time either) and you have unpacked, most suitcases will fit underneath your bed so it is out of the way (sometimes there is space on the top shelf in the closet, but if all else fails, talk to your cabin steward).
+Once your luggage does arrive (and it will probably not all arrive at the same time either) and you have unpacked, most suitcases will fit under your bed so it is out of the way (sometimes there is space on the top shelf in the closet, but if all else fails, talk to your cabin steward).

 If your service has been stellar, you can also tip them personally – they will just beam!